chiragbaid7/Url_Shortener/Readme.md

 - Base 62 is chosen as the Base encoding scheme
 - 7 character is the length of generated short URL
 - `62^7=3.5` trillion unique URLs can be generated
-- Assuming if the service hits 1000/sec createURLs requests

 ### Technique